 9) What are the expenses and contingency fee?

 Most law firms charge their out-of-pocket expenses against any award or settlement received from a case.
 Contingency fees range from twenty-five to forty percent.
 This fee is negotiable depending on the strength of the case and its estimated value.
-A detailed legal representation agreement is necessary that clearly explains all the expenses and fees for a specific case.
+Therefore, a detailed legal representation agreement is necessary that clearly explains all the expenses and fees for a specific case.

 10) Are you able to help get an advance on the case?
 If yes, at what point?